UDST/bayarea_urbansim/output/capacity.md

 This calculation removes certain parcels from consideration based on simple rules that align with typical conditions in planning practice.
 As of now, these rules include:

-* Include "nodev" parcels which are a list of parcels that contain schools, churches, parks, etc that do not usually under the rubric of traditional zoning.

 * No redevelopment of buildings before the year 1940.

 * No redevelopment of single family homes on logs small than or equal to a half acre.